Cantera/cantera/CONTRIBUTING.md

 * You can find additional information about how Cantera is structured and tips for developing and debugging Cantera in the [Develop](https://cantera.org/dev/develop/) section of the Cantera website.
+* Keep the eventual code review process in mind while you work.
+This article on [The (written) unwritten guide to pull requests](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests) provides some good suggestions on how to prepare your contribution in a way that makes it efficient to review.

 ## Getting Credit for your Contributions
 * Configure Git with your name and e-mail address before making any commits